glotzerlab/signac/doc/projects.rst

 Importing
 ---------
 Archives exported by **signac** include state point files, simplifying the process of importing from an archive.
-That means the definiton of a *path-based* schema is not necessary!
+That means the definition of a *path-based* schema is not necessary!

-Here, we import the previously-exported project into a new project.
-We make a new project, and call ``signac import`` with the origin path we wish to import from.
+Here, we import the previously-exported project into a new project by first initializing it and then calling ``signac import`` with the origin path we wish to import from.

 .. code-block:: bash